Kansas City, Missouri: Indigenous peoples and settlement

-After the Louisiana Purchase (1803)
+Founding and westward expansion

 In 1843, Kansas City was depicted in a history of Oregon.

-After the 1803 Louisiana Purchase, Lewis and Clark visited the confluence of the Kansas and Missouri rivers, noting it was a good place to build a fort.
-In 1831, a group of Mormons from New York state led by Joseph Smith settled in the area.
-They built the first school within what became Kansas City, but were forced out by mob violence in 1833.

-In 1831, Gabriel Prudhomme Sr., a Canadian trapper and partner of François Chouteau, purchased 257 acres fronting the Missouri River.
-He established a home for his wife, Josephine, and six children.
-He operated a ferry on the river.

-In 1833, John McCoy, son of Baptist missionary Isaac McCoy and brother-in-law of Johnston Lykins, established West Port along the Santa Fe Trail, 3 mi south of the river.
-In 1834, McCoy established Westport Landing on a bend in the Missouri to serve as a landing point for West Port, with Lykins as the first postmaster.
-He found it more convenient to have his goods offloaded at the Prudhomme landing next to Chouteau's landing than in Independence.
-Several years after Gabriel Prudhomme's death, a group of fourteen investors purchased his land at auction on November 14, 1838.
-By 1839, the investors divided the property and the first lots were sold in 1846 after legal complications were settled.
-The remaining lots were sold by February 1850.

-In 1850, the landing area was incorporated as the town of Kansas, Missouri.
+On June 3, 1850, the landing area was incorporated as the town of Kansas, Missouri, named after the nearby native tribe.
 By that time, the towns of Kansas, Westport, and nearby Independence, had become critical points in the westward expansion of the United States.
 Three major trails – the Santa Fe, California, and Oregon – all passed through Jackson County.

 On February 22, 1853, Kansas was reincorporated and renamed the City of Kansas with its first elected mayor, William Samuel Gregory.
 Due to a legal discovery of living outside city boundaries, he was soon succeeded by Johnston Lykins as the second (but first legally elected) mayor.
 The city had an area of 0.70 sqmi and a population of 2,500.
 The boundary lines extended from the middle of the Missouri River south to what is now Ninth Street, and from Bluff Street on the west to a point between Holmes Road and Charlotte Street on the east.